 Origin Of ‘Right Out Of The Gate’

-Clay Puett is credited as the inventor of the enclosed electric starting gate, which made its first appearance in the year 1939 and from there it later went on to be used in many different race tracks.
+Clay Puett is credited as the person who invented the enclosed electric starting gate.
+Its first appearance is in the year 1939, and from there it went on to be used in many different race tracks.

 - Eric woke up after a long night’s sleep and right out of the gate he had stomach pain.

 - Right off the bat, one of the players scored a slam dunk when the game started.